aarongilly/blog/content/Pages/PDW.md

 ### Once You’re a Bit More Serious

-If you decide to get a bit more serious about it, the best bang for your buck toolset is **Google Sheets + Google Apps Script** _(Google’s macro-like scripting engine behind Google’s productivity suite)_.
+If you decide to get a bit more serious about it, the best bang for your buck toolset is **Google Sheets + Google Apps Script** _(the macro-like scripting engine behind Google’s productivity suite)_.
 It’s been the best tool for the past 9 years, and has only gotten _stronger_ since I started using it.

 I recommend creating a single Master Workbook, setting up one sheet per each level of granularity you care to track.
 At a minimum I’d recommend `Daily`, `Weekly`, `Monthly`, and `Yearly` sheets.
 Each row in these sheets corresponds to one period of time.
 Create columns for each type of data you want to track in whatever sheet it belongs in.
+Create additional columns with formulas in them that aggregate data from the lower-level sheets.
 Create a Google Apps Script [like this one](https://gist.github.com/aarongilly/78e9ea6380d1bdb3b3d23abf52b3f3e4), and set up a nightly Trigger that auto-generate rows for you each day/week/month/year.
 This is a relatively simple process that makes the whole thing much less tedious.

-If you decide some things you want to track don’t natively correspond well on a 1:1 basis with any given period, then you have a decision to make.
+If you decide some things you want to track more frequently than "once/day", then you have a decision to make.
 For example - you want to track the names of movies you watch, but you might watch 2 or more movies in any given day.
 You can do one of 3 things:

 1. Figure out a way to put the multiple entries into a single cell (use your own delimiter scheme)
 2. Create one sheet per type of thing you want to track, then add the data in new rows there